soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ms.topic: article
 ms.service: o365-administration
 localization_priority: Normal
-description: "Learn about the new Microsoft 365 compliance center"
+description: "Learn about the new Microsoft 365 compliance center, including what it contains, how to get it, and your next steps."
 ---

 # Welcome to your all-new Microsoft 365 compliance center